imeelavan/IMS/README.md

 # LMS
 Implementation of Concurrent Library Management System (LMS) with RESTful API

 This is my implementation for Library Management System (LMS).
-I followed Domain Driven Design (DDD) for this implementation.
-I have introduced 4 custom exceptions and extensive test coverage for the following classes <br>
+I followed Domain Driven Design (DDD) for this implementation and introduced 4 custom exceptions and extensive test coverage for the following classes <br>
 Library class - LibraryTest.java <br>
 InMemoryBookRepository class - InMemoryBookRepositoryTest.java <br>
 BookController class - BookControllerTest.java

 # How to Run
 Open LMS source in your IDE and locate Maven tab.
-Then navigate to Lms -> Plugins -> spring-boot and click on spring-boot:run This will get application up and running on default port 8080.
-Now open Postman use below endpoints and requests for each of the actions listed below.
+Then navigate to Lms -> Plugins -> spring-boot and click on spring-boot:run.
+This will get application up and running on default port 8080.
+Now, open Postman and use below endpoints and requests for each of the actions listed below.

 **1. Add Book** <br>
 Endpoint - http://localhost:8080/book/add <br>